samvrlewis/samlewis.me/content/2017/06/understanding-bitcoin.md

 public_address = get_public_address(public_key)
 ```

-This generates a public address of `c8db639c24f6dc026378225e40459ba8a9e54d1a`.
+The code above generates a public address of `c8db639c24f6dc026378225e40459ba8a9e54d1a`.
 This is sometimes referred to as the *hash 160 address*.

 As alluded to before, an interesting point is that both the conversion from private key to public key and the conversion from public key to public address are one way conversions.
 If you have an address, the only way to work backwards to find the associated public key is to solve a SHA256 hash.
 This is a little different to most public key cryptography, where your public key is published and your private key hidden.
 In this case, both public and private keys are hidden and the address (hashed public key) is published.

 > Public keys are hidden for good reason.
-Although it is normally infeasible to compute a private key from the corresponding public key, if the method of generating private keys has been compromised then it having access to the public key makes it a lot easier to deduce the private key.
+Although it is normally infeasible to compute a private key from the corresponding public key, if the method of generating private keys has been compromised then having access to the public key makes it a lot easier to deduce the private key.
 In 2013, this [infamously occurred for Android Bitcoin wallets](https://bitcoin.org/en/alert/2013-08-11-android).
 Android had a critical weakness generating random numbers, which opened a vector for attackers to find private keys from public keys.
-This is also why address reuse in Bitcoin is discouraged as to sign a transaction you need to reveal your public key.
-If you don't reuse an address after sending a transaction from the address, you don't need worry about the private key of that address being exposed.
+This is also why address reuse in Bitcoin is discouraged - to sign a transaction, you need to reveal your public key.
+If you don't reuse an address after sending a transaction from the address, you don't need worry about the public key of that address being exposed.

 That standard way of expressing a Bitcoin address is to use the [Base58Check](https://en.bitcoin.it/wiki/base58Check_encoding) encoding of it.
 This encoding is only a representation of an address (and so can be decoded/reversed).
-It generates addresses of the form *1661HxZpSy5jhcJ2k6av2dxuspa8aafDac*.
+Base58Check generates addresses of the form *1661HxZpSy5jhcJ2k6av2dxuspa8aafDac*.
 The Base58Check encoding provides a shorter address to express and also has an inbuilt checksum, that allows detection of mistyped address.
 In just about every Bitcoin client, the Base58Check encoding of your address is the address that you'll see.
 A Base58Check also includes a version number, which I'm setting to 0 in the code below - this represents that the address is a pubkey hash.

 ```
 :::python